Misogyny in ice hockey: Issues

 Women who are hockey fans often face harassment targeted at their sex and/or gender appearance both at sporting events and online.

 In 2017, HockeySverige performed a series of interviews on sexism in the sport with top players in Sweden, including several players speaking anonymously about being sexually harassed by men in the sport.
 Swedish national team defender Johanna Fällman stated that "It feels like hockey is several steps behind the rest of society in Sweden."
 A 2018 investigation by SVT Sport found that 9 out 10 girls youth players in the Västergötland region experience degrading and sexist comments.

 The barriers facing women in ice hockey can also vary from region to region, with women in more conservative regions often having higher barriers to participation.
 Women of colour often face increased discrimination and barriers in the sport, with feminism in ice hockey having faced criticism for its lack of intersectionality.

 Hockey has been widely accused of a culture of conformity, presenting an additional barrier to attempts to speak out about and change issues in the sport.
-It has also been suggested that the important of the sport within Canadian culture has hindered scrutiny of the sport's issues.
+It has also been suggested that the importance of the sport within Canadian culture has hindered scrutiny of the sport's issues.